sharetribe/flex-docs/src/docs/operator-guides-layout/search-page-layout-options/index.md

 updated: 2023-04-20
 category: operator-guides-layout
 ingress:
-  The search page shows the listings on your marketplace.
-Users can find the offering or product they need by sorting, filtering, or (in map view) dragging the map.
+  Using a map or not can be a great way of customizing your user experience and listing discovery.
 published: true
 ---

-Without a search parameter (a keyword or location), listings are shown in the order they were created, with the most recent listing coming first.
+The search page displays all listings from your marketplace.
+Users can find the service, property or product that they need browsing directly in this page and using the [search feature](LINK TO SEARCH PAGE ARTICLE) or different sorting parameters.
+They can even find a listings by dragging and exploring a map.
+You can define the layout of this page from your Console account.
+Go to Build → Content → Layout.

-There are two different search page layouts: Map view and Grid view.
+There are two different search page layouts that you can select from:
+Map view and Grid view.

 ## Map view